lellis20/senior-independent-project/README.md

 # senior-independent-project
-A polling web app for a live audience \n
+A polling web app for a live audience.
 Uses flask, skeleton.css